dahak-metagenomics/dahak-taco/docs/InstallationUsage.md

 $PYTHONHOME/bin
 ```

+This should be on your `$PATH` for you to be able to
+call `taco` from the command line.

 ## Usage

-The basic idea behind taco is to
-pass it an action and modify basic
+The basic idea behind `taco` is to pass it a verb, and
-behavior with command line flags.
+modify the interpretation of the verb using command line flags.

-The user will defines their Snakemake workflows
-in a way that keeps them general.
-Then taco can
+The user will defines their Snakemake workflows in a way that
-run those workflows from the command line, and
-use command line flags and external files to change
-workflow targets and parameter sets.
+keeps them general and utilizes user-provided parameters.
+`taco` then reads these workflows, determines what rules exist
+and what rules were specified by the user, and runs the workflows
+using the user-provided parameters.

 ### Verbs